Students complete an override request form to be considered for Intergroup Dialogues. Please allow 3 business days for us to process your request.

 Overall I feel this dialogue has been one of the most educational and valuable experiences of my life.
 I know my life and outlook on things has changed a lot because of it, as well as the people involved… Hopefully I have had the same effect on others as they have [had] on me.

-Intergroup Dialogues are two-credit courses carefully structured to explore social group identity, conflict, community, and social justice.
+Intergroup Dialogues are three-credit courses carefully structured to explore social group identity, conflict, community, and social justice.
 Each dialogue involves identity groups defined by race, ethnicity, religion, socioeconomic class, gender, sexual orientation, (dis)ability status, or national origin.

 Each identity group is represented in the dialogue by a balanced number of student participants, usually five to seven participants from each group.
 We also offer dialogues where only participants from the same identity groups are placed in the dialogues.
 These are called intragroup dialogues.